splunk/splunk-connect-for-snmp/docs/configuration/deployment-configuration.md

       cpu: 1000m
       memory: 2Gi
 ```
-More information about the concept of `resources` can be found in the [kuberentes documentation](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/).
+For more information about the concept of `resources`, see the [kuberentes documentation](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/).

-There is an option to create common annotations across all the services.
+There is an option to create common annotations across all services.
 It can be set by:

 ```yaml
 commonAnnotations: